-Perhaps the most bothersome aspect of Magic Jack is its customer service, or lack thereof.
-Customer Service Scoreboard rated Magic Jack’s customer service as abysmal, giving it only 30 points out of a possible 200.
-Support groups have sprung up on the Internet to address problems as users encountered them, but it’s difficult and time-consuming to hunt all over the Internet looking for those resources, so I've listed a few of them below:
+Happily, those days seem to be behind us.
+The magicJack customer support service has rallied and now provides much better support across the board.
+Regardless, support groups sprung up on the Internet to address problems as users encountered them.
+It's difficult and time-consuming to hunt all over the Internet looking for those resources, so I've listed a few of them below:

-- Magic Jack has a Frequently Asked Questions page on their web site to answer some questions you may have, but this information relates to the buying decision (can I port my current phone number to magicJack, is 911 supported, etc.)
+- magicJack Customer Service has a Frequently Asked Questions page on their web site to answer some questions.
+This information relates relates primarily to the buying decision, however.
+Can I port my current phone number to magicJack, is 911 supported, etc.

-- Magic Jack also offers the ability to chat with a Live Agent via chat on their web site.
-As long as your questions are basic, commonly answered questions, you may have some luck with this feature.
+- magicJack also offers the ability to chat with a Live Agent via chat on their web site.
+As long as your questions are basic, common questions, you may have some luck with this feature.
 In recent years, customer service has improved immensely.

-- Many users have encountered more complex problems while using Magic Jack, and have turned to forums such as the “unofficial Magic Jack support forum” or a similar forum which discusses more general VoIP issues, broadband DSLReports.com.
+- Many users have encountered more complex problems while using magicJack, and have turned to forums such as the “unofficial magicJack support forum” or a similar forum which discusses more general VoIP issues, broadband DSLReports.com.

-There are many other online resources which can help fill the void left by the nearly non-existent Magic Jack customer service.
+There are many other online resources which can help provide answers with magicJack issues.

-One of the most common complaints about Magic Jack is that its advertising leads consumers to believe they can make free phone calls anywhere in the United States and Canada – which is not entirely true.
+One of the most common complaints about magicJack is its claim that customers can make free phone calls anywhere in the United States and Canada – which is not entirely true.
 Bear with me for a couple paragraphs while I outline some of the billing practices of the telephone industry.

-If a customer of Telephone Company A wants to call a friend who uses Telephone Company B, Telephone Company A has to pay a fee to Telephone Company B to “terminate” the call at the friend's house.
+If a customer of Telephone Company A wants to call a friend who uses Telephone Company B, Company A has to pay a fee to Company B to “terminate” the call at the friend's house.
 Normally these termination fees are very small – less than 1¢ per minute.

-It's a bit much to try to pay a bill that large when you're charging your customers less than $2.50 per month. magicJack successfully argued to the FCC that they weren't a conventional phone company, and so didn't have to provide service to rural telephone companies.
-No calls means there would be no termination fees – but that means there are places you can't call using Magic Jack.
-As it turns out, there are workarounds – for example, the use of GVJack to make the calls MagicJack won't connect.
+It's a bit much to pay a bill that large when you're charging your customers less than $2.50 per month. magicJack successfully argued to the FCC that they weren't a conventional phone company, and so didn't have to provide service to those rural areas.
+As a result, there are some places you can't call using magicJack.
+As it turns out, there are workarounds – for example, you can use GVJack to make many calls which MagicJack won't connect.
 Calls made using GVJack are entirely free.